 Why Breakfast is Important for People With Acid Reflux

 Breakfast has long been touted as the most important meal of the day.
 It signals your metabolism to start firing up and fuels your body to begin the day.
-Sadly, breakfast is also one of the most frequently skipped meals.
+Sadly, breakfast is often a frequently skipped meal.

 Eating breakfast is even more important for those dealing with acid reflux.
-So, If you are one of the many breakfast skippers, keep reading.
-I hope to convince you that making this small change can significantly impact your health.
+So, if you are one of the many “breakfast skippers,” keep reading.
+I hope to convince you that making this small change can significantly impact your acid reflux — and overall health.

-Just be sure you consume a reflux-friendly breakfast and you will be on the road to feeling better in the morning.
+Just be sure you consume reflux-friendly breakfast foods, including low acidic fruits, and you should be on the road to feeling better in the morning.

 Chop waffle into bite sized pieces and layer yogurt and berries over it.

-*Scramble the eggs and cook into the pocket shape that will forms your omelet.
-Fill with the spinach and cheese and allow to cook until the spinach wilts and the cheese melts.
-Season with your favorite reflux friendly seasoning.
+Scramble the egg and egg whites together, forming them into an omelet “pocket-like” shape.
+Fill the pocket with the spinach and cheese and cook until the spinach wilts and the cheese melts.
+Season with your favorite reflux-friendly seasoning.

-2 tbs Peanut Butter 2 (or regular peanut butter or other nut butter)
+- 2 tbs PB2 powder (or regular peanut butter or other nut butter)

-*Blend ingredients with 6-8 ice cubes for a yummy shake that tastes like a Butterfinger candy bar!
+Blend all ingredients for a yummy shake that tastes like a Butterfinger candy bar!